-Slowly the darkness give away to light, I wait eagerly at the deck of the ferry to catch the glimpse of the rising Sun.
-My eyes feel heavy and drowsy, my body aches for I had just gotten out of 10 hours bus ride.
+Slowly the darkness give away to light, I wait eagerly at the deck of the Koh Samui, an island destination in Thailand, ferry to catch the glimpse of the rising Sun.
+My eyes feel heavy and drowsy, my body aches for I had just gotten out of 10 hours bus ride from Bangkok.

 Sun begins to emerge from the deep blue ocean with a rocky backdrop, a golden hue is cast on the sky around the ball of fire.
 The whole scene seems surreal and combine it with my semi-sleep state and it all becomes a surreal experience.

 It is not many times in my life I’ve seen a Sunrise.
 I realize what I have been missing my whole life.
 Hmm… I get it now, why granny used to wake me early up in the morning…

 I hop on a Sangtuek which takes me to the other side of the island.
 Koh samui is a large enough island with a center which is mostly mountainous and hence inhabited.
 Most of the island is populated around the coast line with some areas more popular than the others.

 I get down at Chaweng beach which my Sangtuek driver told me is the most busy one.
 The whole ‘marine drive’ is dotted with open restaurants, souvenir shops and Thai massage booths.

 He points me to the backpacker lane, where there are no. of hostels, but as I find out everything is sold out.
 I consult my LP guidebook for this South East Asian destination and zero-in on The Queens, a boutique hotel.
 I must say, the hotel is damn good for the budget.